traefik/traefik/docs/content/middlewares/headers.md

 ### `accessControlAllowOrigin`

 The `accessControlAllowOrigin` indicates whether a resource can be shared by returning different values.
-This configuration is a list of allowed origins.
 A wildcard origin `*` can also be configured, and will match all requests.
 If this value is set by a backend server, it will be overwritten by Traefik